Knowing and Realizing

 Is there a boundary or threshold between “knowing” and “realizing” (is knowing all a machine (or zombie) is capable of?)
 A Thing is known easily when the filters between it and the knowing of it are “inexperienced” (as in childhood) or when an immense need is energized (as in one’s spiritual quest) (Zen saying) [broken link]

 Artists often seem to be working from some indeterminate vision toward a specific satisfying representation of it: their work of art is realized.
 The indeterminancy has crossed a threshold !

 Knowledge” of a phenomenon is sterile without a sense of its “meaning” which can be derived only in the mind of the student, and in a slightly different way in every individual.
 Students move beyond “knowing” to “realizing” what the subject means.

-“knowing” and “realizing” is at the heart of “Transformational Learning” (Sohn, Grenberg et al., 2016) … student experiences professors try to evoke in certain contexts to take them beyond mere assimilation of more data and construct new lenses through which all subsequent experience can be viewed.
-Much of the pedagogy is aimed at creating a “Teachable Moment.”
+“knowing” and “realizing” is at the heart of “Transformational Learning” (Sohn, Grenberg et al., 2016)** … an experience that professors try to evoke in their students to take them beyond mere assimilation of more data and construct new lenses through which all subsequent experience can be viewed.
+The best pedagogy is aimed at creating a “Teachable Moment” (Greenberg et al 2016)